liferay/liferay-docs/discover/deployment/articles-dxp/07-liferay-connected-services/01-lcs-preconfiguration.markdown

 If your server connects to the Internet through a proxy, you must configure the LCS client app **before** deploying it to your @product@ instance.
 You'll do this by setting some properties.
-You can set these properties two different
-ways:
+There are two ways to set these properties:

 1. As JVM app server arguments.
 Set these properties to the appropriate values for your proxy: